 Legal Age: 18

-- In a land mark judgement, The Constitutional Court of South Africa decriminalised Cannabis on the 18th of September 2018.
-Some advocates pressured the government to modify its laws, which first restricted cannabis in 1908.
+In a landmark judgement, The Constitutional Court decriminalised cannabis on the 18th of September 2018, thus making marijuana legal in South Africa.
+Previously, some advocates pressured the government to modify its laws, which first restricted cannabis in 1908.

-- On the 18th September 2018, Deputy Chief Justice Raymond Zondo, in a trial held at the constitutional court, declared that after a unanimous judgement that the personal use, possession and cultivation of Cannabis in a private dwelling was decriminalised and gave parliament 24 months to adjust the correlating legislation.
+On 18th September 2018, Deputy Chief Justice Raymond Zondo, in a trial held at the constitutional court, declared after a unanimous judgement that the personal use, possession and cultivation of cannabis in a private dwelling was decriminalised, and gave parliament 24 months to adjust the correlating legislation.

-This decision was confirmed by the Constitutional Court, on the 18th of September 2018, Deputy Chief Justice Zondo declared that Sections 4(b) and 5(b) of the Drugs Act, and Section 22A(9)(a)(i) of the Medicines Act were unconstitutional and invalid, to the extent that it prohibits the use of possession of cannabis by an adult in private for the adult's personal consumption in private.
+This decision was confirmed by the Constitutional Court, on the 18th of September 2018.
+Deputy Chief Justice Zondo declared that Sections 4(b) and 5(b) of the Drugs Act and Section 22A(9)(a)(i) of the Medicines Act were unconstitutional and invalid, to the extent that they prohibits the use and possession of cannabis by an adult for the adult's personal consumption in private.